-- 1. As a first step you need to get the Microsoft C compiler.
-If you already have it installed (e.g as part of Microsoft VisualStudio), skip this point.
-To install the Microsoft C compiler, follow the instructions at http://dev.eiffel.com/index.php/Installing_Microsoft_C_compiler. - 2.
-Download EiffelStudio 7.1 from sourceforge: go to http://sourceforge.net/projects/eiffelstudio/files/, click on Eiffel Studio 7.1 and then on the top build in the list

-(88986).
-Finally choose "Eiffel71_gpl_88986-windows.msi" (32 bit) or "Eiffel71_gpl_88986-win64.msi" (64 bit), depending on whether your C compiler is 32 or 64 bit (if in doubt choose 32 bit).

-3. Start the installer and follow the instructions.
-Choose the option EiffelBase, WEL and EiffelVision2 in the step "Precompiled Libraries".
-The precompilation of the libraries takes a long time during installation, but will significantly speed up later compilations.
+- 1. Download EiffelStudio 7.3 from sourceforge: go to http://sourceforge.net/projects/ eiffelstudio/files/, click on Eiffel Studio 7.3 and then on the top build in the list (92766).
+Finally choose "Eiffel73_gpl_92766-windows.msi" (32 bit) or "Eiffel73_gpl_92766win64.msi" (64 bit). - 2.
+Start the installer and follow the instructions.
+When you open your first Eiffel project (see task 3), EiffelStudio will ask if the required libraries should be precompiled.
+Answer yes; precompilation will take some time, but it will speed up things later.